Universally counting curves in Calabi--Yau threefolds: Generic transversality

 \begin{lemma}[Enough first order deformations] Let $u:C\to X$ be a simple map from a smooth proper curve $C$ to a complex manifold $X$, and let $D\subseteq X$ be a divisor.
 If $u$ is $D$-controlled, then the map

-is surjective.
-In fact, it is surjective onto the obstruction space for deforming the map $u:C\to X$ subject to any finite number of point constraints (such as those appearing in the notion of `regularity' Definition \ref{regulardef}). \end{lemma}
+is surjective for every sufficiently small neighborhood of $D\cap u(C)\subseteq D$ inside $X$.
+In fact, it is surjective onto the obstruction space for the problem of deforming the map $u:C\to X$ subject to any finite number of point constraints (such as those appearing in the notion of `regularity' in Definition \ref{regulardef}). \end{lemma}